BasicOrganizer/basicorganizer.github.io/basicnotes-privacy.md

 ---

 **Summary:**
-- ✓ Notes stored locally only
+- ✓ Notes stay on your device — the app has no internet permission and no servers behind it
-- ✓ No note content shared with the developer
+- ✓ No note content is ever sent to the developer
-- ✓ Currently no ads or analytics
+- ✓ No ads, analytics, trackers, or accounts
-- ✓ Optional future features require user consent
+- ✓ Google Backup and folder backup are optional — Basic Notes backs up your notes only after you enable one, and only to *your* Google account or *your* chosen folder
+- ✓ Folder backup files are readable JSON — keep them somewhere you trust
+- ✓ Feedback emails include your device model and Android version, and are only sent if you send them
 - ✓ Users have full control over their data
-- ✓ Legal compliance with GDPR, CCPA, COPPA, and Google Play
+- ✓ Written to align with GDPR, CCPA/CPRA, COPPA, and Google Play policies